Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

 ✅ Advantages & Disadvantages

-You know, for how “naive” our contestant is…Naive Bayes still works shocking well!
+You know, for how “naive” our contestant is…Naive Bayes still works shockingly well!

 Like it says in the name, it can be a bit…well, too naive.